Skip to content

 Metal File or Mill File

 For removing metal, a double-cut design is suitable as they are more aggressive.
-The degree of cutting aggression is determined by the tooth cut.
+The tooth cut determines the degree of cutting aggression.
 Smooth, second cut, bastard, and coarse are the four grades available.
 As a result, depending on the nature of your job, you can choose the file profile and size that best suits your needs.
 Mill files can be used on wood, but they rapidly become clogged.

 Suitable for